DAT LT

-DAT LT, formerly named DOT LT, is an airline from Lithuania, that offers worldwide ACMI services using a small fleet of passenger aircraft.
+DAT LT, formerly named DOT LT, is a Danish-owned Lithuanian airline, that offers worldwide ACMI services using a small fleet of passenger aircraft.
 It is a subsidiary of Danish DAT.

 History

 The airline was established and started operations in 2003 as Danu Oro Transportas with assistance from its majority shareholder DAT Danish Air Transport.
 On 13 April 2006, it was rebranded as DOT LT, and in 2019 as DAT LT.
-The company has 60 employees (at February 2010) and is a member of the European Regions Airline Association.
+The company had 60 employees as of February 2010 and is a member of the European Regions Airline Association. and IATA from 2024.

 Destinations

 DAT LT no longer operate scheduled services.

-The fleet is leased out and operate non-scheduled flights according to the respective contracts.
+The fleet is leased out and operate scheduled flights on behalf of DAT.
+Following scheduled services was operated under DOT LT brand and codes.

 Fleet

 Current fleet

-As of November 2022, the DAT LT fleet consists of the following aircraft:
+As of January 2025, the DAT LT fleet consists of the following aircraft:

 Former fleet

-The airline previously operated the following aircraft (as of August 2017):
+The airline previously operated the following aircraft types (as of August 2017):